 A space that is welcoming to all.

-The international photography platform, GuruShots, will be making their next appearance on the photography scene in Australia with their next exhibition at Artful Yoga Gallery in St Kilda.
+The international photography platform, GuruShots, made their third time appearance at Artful Yoga Gallery in St Kilda in November 2025.

-Their November 2025 exhibition in Melbourne will feature a special series of photographic works from around the globe, produced as a result of several recent GuruShots photo challenges.
-Visitors will be able to view this remarkable collection of 100+ unique printed works submitted by photographers spanning over 30 different countries.
+Their November 2025 exhibition in Melbourn featured a special series of photographic works from around the globe, produced as a result of several recent GuruShots photo challenges.
+A remarkable collection of 100+ unique printed works submitted by photographers spanning over 30 different countries.

 GuruShots’ mission is not only to help their best photographers expand their careers and gain exposure to larger audiences, but also to motivate, challenge, and inspire photographers of all levels.
 GuruShots is an innovative platform that is bringing the world's art and technology spheres together in a truly unique way.